+1-888-SITEOWL

 “With SiteOwl’s Project Device Filters, I can quickly generate an equipment schedule with a few clicks using information that has already been put in during the design phase or updated in the field by technicians,” Flores said.
 “For huge projects, separating, sorting, and inputting all that information manually would take days.
 With SiteOwl, I can complete this task in a couple of hours.”

-Fewer Frustrations All Around
+Fewer Frustrations All-Around

 Since implementing SiteOwl into the company workflow, Flores has been able to eliminate tasks that would have otherwise been considered essential.
-As a result, he can focus on producing designs and creating the documentation that every company project needs in order to move forward.
+As a result, he can focus on producing designs and creating the documentation that every company project needs to move forward.

 “SiteOwl is going to save you a lot of time and frustration at all stages of a project,” Flores said, “Especially with floor plans and equipment schedules.”

 For the sales team, that equates to a smoother sales process.
 For designers, it means fewer impromptu visits from Flores as he tries to capture missing data.
-And, for customers, using SiteOwl delivers a more detailed and easily-managed security system when the process is complete.
+And for customers, using SiteOwl delivers a more detailed and easily-managed security system when the process is complete.